Mortal Kombat (2021 film): Plot

-In 17th-century Japan, Lin Kuei assassins led by Bi-Han kill the warriors of the rival Shirai Ryu ninja clan led by Hanzo Hasashi, including Hanzo's wife and son.
-After killing the attackers, Hanzo fights Bi-Han, but Bi-Han stabs him with his own kunai.
-A dying Hanzo tells Bi-Han to remember his face and dies, resulting in his soul being condemned to the Netherrealm.
-Raiden, God of Thunder, arrives and takes Hanzo's surviving infant, whom Bi-Han did not notice, to safety.
+In Japan in 1617, assassins led by Bi-Han assault the estate of Hanzo Hasashi's clan and murder everyone, including Hanzo's family.
+After killing the attackers, Hanzo fights Bi-Han but succumbs to his wounds and dies, his soul condemned to the Netherrealm.
+Raiden, god of Thunder, later takes Hanzo's surviving infant daughter to safety.

-In the year 2021, the realm of Outworld has defeated Earthrealm in nine of ten tournaments known as "Mortal Kombat"; if Earthrealm loses the tenth tournament, the rules state it will be conquered by Outworld.
-However, an ancient prophecy states that the "blood of Hanzo Hasashi" will unite a new generation of Earthrealm's champions to prevent Outworld's victory.
-Aware of this, soul-eating sorcerer Shang Tsung, who has overseen the last nine victories, sends his warriors to kill Earthrealm's champions, identified by a dragon mark, before the next tournament begins.
-One such champion, a former professional MMA fighter named Cole Young, is attacked alongside his family by Bi-Han, who now calls himself Sub-Zero.
-However, Special Forces Major Jackson "Jax" Briggs rescues the Youngs, directing them to find his partner, Sonya Blade.
+In 2021, the realm of Outworld has defeated Earthrealm in nine tournaments known as "Mortal Kombat".
+The rules state that if Earthrealm loses a tenth one, it will be conquered by Outworld.
+An ancient prophecy states that the "blood of Hanzo Hasashi" will unite a new generation of Earthrealm's champions to prevent Outworld's victory.
+Sorcerer and Outworlder Shang Tsung sends his warriors to preemptively eliminate Earthrealm's champions, identified by a dragon mark, before the tenth tournament begins.

+MMA fighter Cole Young and his family are attacked by Bi-Han, who now calls himself Sub-Zero.
+Special Forces Major Jackson "Jax" Briggs rescues the Youngs, directing them to find his partner, Sonya Blade.
 Jax stays to battle Sub-Zero but loses his arms in the process.

-Cole tracks Sonya to her hideout, where she is interrogating a captive Australian mercenary named Kano.
-She reveals that she and Jax have been investigating Mortal Kombat's existence, and that the dragon mark can be transferred to anyone who kills the original bearer.
-They are attacked by Shang Tsung's assassin, Syzoth, but Kano kills him with Cole and Sonya's help.
-They travel to Raiden's temple and meet current Earthrealm champions Liu Kang and Kung Lao before being brought to Raiden, who is critical of the newcomers.
-They are joined by Jax, whom Raiden rescued and fitted with a set of mechanical arms.
-Shang Tsung attempts to attack the temple, but is stopped when Raiden shields it from intrusion.
-While Sonya helps Jax recover, Cole and Kano train with Kang and Kung Lao to unlock their "Arcana", a special power unique to all dragon mark bearers.
+Cole goes to Sonya's hideout, where she is interrogating a captive Australian mercenary named Kano.
+Jax and Sonya have been investigating Mortal Kombat's existence.
+They are attacked by Shang Tsung's assassin, Syzoth, who Kano kills with Cole and Sonya's help.
+They travel to Raiden's temple and meet Earthrealm champions Liu Kang and Kung Lao and Raiden himself, who is critical of the newcomers.
+They also find Jax, whom Raiden rescued and fitted with a set of mechanical arms.
+Shang Tsung attempts to attack the temple but is stopped when Raiden shields it from intrusion.
+Cole and Kano train with Liu Kang and Kung Lao to unlock their "arcana", a power unique to all dragon mark bearers.